 The world of travel insurance really is a minefield with a huge number of companies trying to get your business.
 Fortunately it’s not something that you need dwell on too long as there are plenty policies out there offering adequate cover at reasonable prices.
 Do be aware that the cheapest policy you find isn’t necessarily the best one for you as it may not provide sufficient cover for your trip and may include a large excess should you need to make a claim when you get home.
-The UK Consumers’ Association Which? recommends that your travel insurance policy should include a minimum medical cover in Europe of £1 million, £1500 for baggage cover and £3000 for cancellation cover.
+Before we start looking at ways to save money on travel insurance premiums in the UK, let’s consider some basic truths about travel insurance:

 - The older you are the more you pay.